Sofia-UX-UI/portfolio-v.4/content/post/nomad/index.md

 ## Step 1: Initial Research and Planning

-As we were in multiple time zones with a 5-hour difference, it was important to carefully decide on which collaborative tools would best for us.
-Initial planning also involved getting to know each other as team members to help us later decide which project to continue.
-One of the initial discussions was related to creating an app with gamified aspects or a game.
-As the developers had no experience creating apps and the project timeline was tight we decided as a group to create a game so that we didn't lose time with the learning curve involved.
+Given the 5-hour time zone difference, it was crucial to carefully select collaborative tools that would enable seamless communication and coordination.
+The initial planning phase also involved team-building activities to help us understand each member's strengths, which informed decisions about project direction and performance goals for each stage.
+Early discussions centered around whether to develop a gamified app or a full game.
+Since the developers had limited experience with app development and the timeline was tight, we collectively decided to focus on creating a game to avoid potential delays from the learning curve.

 | Code repository   | Project management     | Communication   | Design | Development | Cloud | Coding |
 | --------  | -------- | ------ | ------ |
 | *Github* | *Jira* | *Discord* | *Figma, Adobe suite, Miro* | *Unity, Procreate, Inkle* | *One Drive* | *Visual Studio Code* |

-For more details, the Miro Board can be visualized [here](https://foxracinggurl.itch.io/nomads-notes).

 ## Step 2: Ideation and Concept Development

-A rapid asynchronous ideation took place in a Miro board to start deciding as a group some direction.
-After the first round another round helped us decide by voting on a final concept of designing a language learning game.
+We conducted a rapid, asynchronous ideation session using a Miro board to collaboratively explore potential directions for the project.
+After the initial brainstorming round, we followed up with a second round of voting, which helped us narrow down and select the final concept: designing a language learning game.

+For more details, the Miro Board can be viewed [here](https://miro.com/app/board/uXjVKCIC-pQ=/).

 ## Step 3: Research